7max/cl-fam/README.md

 See docstrings for exported functions for more info.

-If you want to try it out with multiple threads, bind `cl-fam:*FAM*` in the thread, this way the FAM connection would be open per-thread.
+If you want to try it out with multiple threads, bind `CL-FAM:*FAM*` in the thread, this way the FAM connection would be open per-thread.